threefoldtech/tfchain/bridge/docs/observability.md

 ]
 ```

-Noticed The value for the transfer_completed event's `outcome` filed is *bridged* this mean the TFT was successfully transferred.
+The `transfer_completed` event’s `outcome` field value of `bridged` indicates that the TFT was successfully transferred.

+### Example 2

-For a cross-chain transfer from tfchain to stellar, the trace_id will be an integer.
+For a cross-chain transfer from TFChain to Stellar, the trace_id will be an integer.

     - trace_id = `10`

-let's examine the event_actions for this transfer:
+Let’s examine the event actions for this transfer:

 *event_burn_tx_created_received* --> *transfer_initiated* --> *mint_proposed* --> *mint_completed* --> *transfer_completed*

-This time the transfer didn't end on the other network, instead it was refunded. using the trace_id you still can trace a transfer from start to end.

-the filtered result would be similar to the one below:
+This time, the transfer was not completed on the other network and was instead refunded.
+However, using the `trace_id`, you can still trace the transfer from start to end.
+The filtered result would be similar to the one below:

 ```
 [